open-power/skiboot/doc/device-tree/ibm,opal/led.rst

   Supported indicators (attention/identify/fault).

 These LEDs can be accessed through OPAL_LEDS_{GET/SET}_INDICATOR interfaces.
-Refer to doc/opal-api/opal-led-get-set-114-115.rst for interface details.
+Refer to :ref:`opal-api-LEDs` for interface details.